yvsoucom/yvsou-cms/README.md

 ## About yvsou-cms

 **yvsou-cms** is a powerful content management system developed with Laravel by Hangzhou Domain Zones Technology Co., Ltd. and Institute of Future Science and Technology G.K., Tokyo.
-It features fine-grained permission control, dynamic directory structures, and is designed for extensibility and commercial readiness. yvsou-cms also features dynamic thenes and plugins frameworks and shortcodes and filters simialar with wordpress. yvsou-cms is a newly redeveloped content management system built with Laravel, encompassing the core functionalities of the DSCloud Platform, which was originally launched in 2011 by Hangzhou Domain Zones Technology Co., Ltd.
+It features fine-grained permission control, dynamic directory structures, and is designed for extensibility and commercial readiness. yvsou-cms also features dynamic themes and plugins frameworks and shortcodes and filters similar with wordpress. yvsou-cms is a newly redeveloped content management system built with Laravel, encompassing the core functionalities of the DSCloud Platform, which was originally launched in 2011 by Hangzhou Domain Zones Technology Co., Ltd.